Einstein-ash/health_for_you/README.md

 ## Installation

-To run the Medical Center Frontend locally, follow these steps:
+To run theHealth for you, For us- Frontend locally, follow these steps:

 1. Clone this repository: `git clone https://github.com/Einstein-ash/health_for_you`
 2. Navigate to the project directory: `cd medical-center-frontend`